 According to New York State Department of Conservation and several of independent studies, there are numerous health benefits derived from spending time outside in nature and, specifically forests.

-Exposure to forests and trees is said to boost the immune system, lower blood pressure, reduce stress, improve moods, increase ability to focus, accelerate recover from surgery or illness, increase energy level, and improve sleep.
+Exposure to forests and trees is said to boost the immune system, lower blood pressure, reduce stress, improve moods, increase ability to focus, accelerate recover from surgery like a professional plastic surgery or illness, increase energy level, and improve sleep.

 The idea that spending time in the natural world with no headphones and no cell phones is not new.